Ranibizumab proves effective to treat proliferative diabetic retinopathy

 Although diabetes observance month has come to an end, doctors should continue the conversation about diabetes with patients year round, using the following resources:

-- Eye Care of the Patient with Diabetes Mellitus and the easy-access quick reference guide;
+- Eye Care of the Patient with Diabetes Mellitus.

-- A new video in which Dr. Chous explains the translation to care process of the diabetes guideline and how optometrists can use it to their advantage;
+- A video in which Dr. Chous explains the translation to care process of the diabetes guideline and how optometrists can use it to their advantage.

-- Practice and public products available at AOA Marketplace; and
+- Practice and public products available at AOA Marketplace.

 - Working Together to Manage Diabetes: A Toolkit for Pharmacy, Podiatry, Optometry, and Dentistry (PPOD)—from the Centers for Disease Control and Prevention—which shows PPOD practitioners how they can work collaboratively with each other, as well as with all other members of the health care team.